classiczires/KuPodcasts-MVP-Dagger2/README.md

-# PersianPodcasts
+# KuPodcasts
-config PersianPodcasts with your server
+config KuPodcasts with your server